 Futures contracts also have an expiration date, known as the delivery or settlement date.
 On this date, the buyer of the contract is obligated to take delivery of the underlying asset, while the seller is obligated to deliver it.
 However, it is essential to understand that most futures contracts are not physically settled, meaning the actual asset rarely changes hands.
 Instead, they are typically closed out before the expiration date through an offsetting trade, resulting in a cash settlement.

 In conclusion, futures contracts are a vital component of the financial derivatives market.
 Their purpose ranges from risk management and hedging to speculation and profit-making opportunities.
 As a beginner, it is crucial to understand the basics of futures contracts, including their definition, purpose, leverage, and expiration dates.
-With further knowledge and experience, individuals can delve into the fascinating world of futures and options stock derivatives and .
+With further knowledge and experience, individuals can delve into the fascinating world of futures and options stock derivatives and futures options trading.

 2. Understanding the Basics of Futures Contracts: Exploring the World of Stock Derivatives